MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/enh-casemgmt-csw.md

    ### [Default main case form: Case](#tab/fullcaseform)

-   If your administrator has [opted in](/power-platform/admin/opt-in-early-access-updates) to the early access features, on the Case for Multisession experience form, which is the default case form for Customer Service workspace, you can do the following:
+   On the Case for Multisession experience form, which is the default case form for Customer Service workspace, you can do the following:

    - See color coded **Case Status** fields and **Priority** icons.
    - Add notes without saving the case.